TrentBrick/RewardConditionedUDRL/README.md

 --num_workers 1 --no_reload --seed 25
 ```

 Implementations are `UDRL`, `RCP-R` and `RCP-A` (Reward Conditioned Policies with Rewards and Advantages, respectively).
 For RCP the default is with exponential weighting rewards rather than advantages.
+For RCP exponential weighting is turned on by before you can use the flag `--no_expo_weighting` to turn it off.

 Environments that are currently supported are `lunarlander` and `lunarlander-sparse`.
 Where the sparse version gives all of the rewards at the very end.

 To run multiple seeds call `bash bash_train.sh` changing the trainer.py settings and experiment name as is desired.

-To run Ray hyperparameter tuning, uncomment all of the `ray.tune()` functions for desired hyperparamters to search over and set `use_tune=True`.
+To run Ray hyperparameter tuning, uncomment all of the `ray.tune()` functions for desired hyperparamters to search over and use the flag `--use_tune`.

+Checkpointing of model is turned on by default and will save a new version of the model whenever ... (this is defined at approx line 194 for trainer.py).
+To turn off model checkpointing add the flag `--no_checkpoint`

+Multi-seed training.
+To test the model running multple seeds in parallel, modify the code in `bash_train.sh` which uses GNU parallel to run multiple seeds where each seed gets its own core to run on.
+The default is running seeds 25 to 29 inclusive.
+To run more seeds it is advised to use Ray Tune and line approx. 181 of `trainer.py` can be used to define the seeds to be tried.
+Ray Tune provides performance of each agent but currentlyl lacks as granular information during training.

 ## Evaluating Training